den-materials/practice_problems/1_egg_and_polygon.md

 ## Exercise 2: Polygon

-Given a convex polygon with an arbitrary number of vertices (3,4,5,...) like the one pictured below and a point, also pictured below, how would you determine if the point lies inside the polygon or outside the polygon?
+Given a set of vertices (3,4,5,...) and edges that somehow form a shape of undetermined word like the one pictured below and a point, also pictured below, how would you determine if the point lies inside that thing I just said or outside it?

 ![](assets/polygon_in_out.png)